ajafarsadiq2002/Stopwatch-Timer-Applications/README.md

-## This Is Stopwatch Timer Application made using HTML and JavaScript
+## This is Stopwatch Timer Application made using HTML and JavaScript